 What’s it like to shoot the evocative landscapes and vibrant culture of Santa Fe alongside a veteran National Geographic photographer?
-Below, read our interview with popular workshop instructor Ralph Lee Hopkins to find out what makes his home city of Santa Fe a dream destination for photographers.
+Below, read our interview with popular workshop instructor Ralph Lee Hopkins to find out what makes Santa Fe a dream destination for photographers.

 Q: What makes Santa Fe a great subject for photographers?

 A: With its amazing mix of mountain scenery, culture, and cuisine, Santa Fe is a dream destination for photographers.
 There is something for everyone – the Southwestern details along Canyon Road for artists, the street scenes around the plaza for travelers, the quaking aspens in the high country for hikers, and the red rocks and grand landscapes at Ghost Ranch made famous by Georgia O’Keeffe.

 Q: What is unique about the National Geographic Photo Workshop in Santa Fe?

 A: Santa Fe is known as the “City Different,” and it doesn’t take long to discover what makes any visit to Santa Fe special.
 In autumn, the crisp air, pinyon smoke, roasting red chile, and a thriving farmer’s market make a workshop here is a smorgasbord of sight, sound, and smell.
 Even though I travel the world, I always try to be home in Santa Fe during October.

 Q: What is the most important thing a participant should bring to this workshop?